rtucker/backuppc-archive-s3/README.markdown

 I wrote this script some years ago, and can't remember how to get it going.
 But, here's going to be my best guess :-)

-1. Install prerequisites

-    You will need Python, [Boto](http://code.google.com/p/boto/), and a working BackupPC installation.

-2. Download and install this script

-    Something like this seems like a good idea:

-        cd /usr/local/src/
-        git clone git://github.com/rtucker/backuppc-archive-s3.git

-    Then create a link from `/usr/share/backuppc/bin/` to here:

-        ln -s /usr/local/src/backuppc-archive-s3/BackupPC_archiveHost_s3 /usr/share/backuppc/bin/

-3. Configure this script

-    Create a file in this directory called `secrets.py`, based upon the `secrets.py.orig` file.
-It should have your AWS Access and Shared keys, a passphrase that will be used to encrypt the tarballs, and, optionally, a path to a file that contains a maximum upload rate in kilobits per
-    second:

-        accesskey = 'ASDIASDVINASDVASsvblahblah'
-        sharedkey = '889rv98rv8fmasmvasdvsdvasdv'
-        gpgsymmetrickey = 'hunter2'
-        speedfile = '/var/cache/speedlimit.txt'

-    If you use the `speedfile` option, you can change this on the fly to limit upstream bandwidth usage during peak hours, etc.

-4. Configure BackupPC

-    From the BackupPC configuration interface, go to `Edit Hosts` and add a new host, `archiveS3`, which looks like the existing `archive` host.
-    Save this, select the `archives3` host, and then `Edit Config` for that host.

-    Change the settings on each tab as follows:

-    Xfer:
-        XferMethod:         archive
-        ArchiveDest:        /var/lib/backuppc/archives3
-        ArchiveComp:        bzip2
-        ArchiveSplit:       500
-        ArchiveClientCmd:   $Installdir/bin/BackupPC_archiveHost_s3 $tarCreatePath $splitpath $parpath $host $backupnumber $compression $compext $splitsize $archiveloc $parfile *

-    Backup Settings:
-        ClientTimeout:      720000

-    That should be just about it.
-Note that `ArchiveDest` is where it will stage the tarballs before it uploads them; this must have enough disk space for your archive!  `ArchiveSplit` is the size of each tar file, in megabytes; you may want to adjust this for your needs.
-Also, the `ArchiveClientCmd` is the default, except with the `_s3` added.

-5. Use it

-    Go to the main page for the `archives3` host and click `Start Archive`.
-    To start with, just tick the box next to the smallest backup you have, then `Archive selected hosts`.
-Go with the defaults (which look suspiciously like what you set on the Xfer tab, do they not?  :-) and then `Start the Archive`.

-    Watch syslog and hopefully everything will work.
+### Install the prerequisites

+> You will need Python, [Boto](http://code.google.com/p/boto/), and a
+> working BackupPC installation.

+### Download and install this script

+> Something like this seems like a good idea:
+>
+>       cd /usr/local/src/
+>       git clone git://github.com/rtucker/backuppc-archive-s3.git
+>
+> Then create a link from `/usr/share/backuppc/bin/` to here:
+>
+>       ln -s /usr/local/src/backuppc-archive-s3/BackupPC_archiveHost_s3 /usr/share/backuppc/bin/

+### Configure this script

+> Create a file in this directory called `secrets.py`, based upon the
+> `secrets.py.orig` file.
+It should have your AWS Access and Shared keys,
+> a passphrase that will be used to encrypt the tarballs, and, optionally,
+> a path to a file that contains a maximum upload rate in kilobits per
+> second:
+>
+>       accesskey = 'ASDIASDVINASDVASsvblahblah'
+>       sharedkey = '889rv98rv8fmasmvasdvsdvasdv'
+>       gpgsymmetrickey = 'hunter2'
+>       speedfile = '/var/cache/speedlimit.txt'
+>
+> If you use the `speedfile` option, you can change this on the fly to
+> limit upstream bandwidth usage during peak hours, etc.

+### Configure BackupPC

+> From the BackupPC configuration interface, go to `Edit Hosts` and add a
+> new host, `archiveS3`, which looks like the existing `archive` host.
+> Save this, select the `archives3` host, and then `Edit Config` for that
+> host.
+>
+> Change the settings on each tab as follows:
+>
+>> #### Xfer
+>>      XferMethod:         archive
+>>      ArchiveDest:        /var/lib/backuppc/archives3
+>>      ArchiveComp:        bzip2
+>>      ArchiveSplit:       500
+>>      ArchiveClientCmd:   $Installdir/bin/BackupPC_archiveHost_s3 $tarCreatePath $splitpath $parpath $host $backupnumber $compression $compext $splitsize $archiveloc $parfile *
+>>
+>> #### Backup Settings
+>>      ClientTimeout:      720000
+>
+> That should be just about it.
+Note that `ArchiveDest` is where it will
+> stage the tarballs before it uploads them; this must have enough disk
+> space for your archive!  `ArchiveSplit` is the size of each tar file,
+> in megabytes; you may want to adjust this for your needs.
+Also, the
+> `ArchiveClientCmd` is the default, except with the `_s3` added.

+### Use it

+> Go to the main page for the `archives3` host and click `Start Archive`.
+> To start with, just tick the box next to the smallest backup you have,
+> then `Archive selected hosts`.
+Go with the defaults (which look
+> suspiciously like what you set on the Xfer tab, do they not?  :-) and
+> then `Start the Archive`.
+>
+> Watch syslog and hopefully everything will work.

 backup-manager.py
 -----------------